NXT TakeOver: Stand & Deliver

 The card consisted of 12 matches evenly divided across both nights, including one match on the pre-show for each night.
 In the main event for Night 1, Raquel González defeated Io Shirai to win the NXT Women's Championship.
 Other prominent matches included Walter defeating Tommaso Ciampa to retain the NXT United Kingdom Championship and MSK (Wes Lee and Nash Carter) defeated Grizzled Young Veterans (James Drake and Zack Gibson) and Legado Del Fantasma (Raul Mendoza and Joaquin Wilde) to win the vacant NXT Tag Team Championship.
 Two matches were promoted as main event matches for Night 2.
 In what was the final match on the card, Kyle O'Reilly defeated Adam Cole in an unsanctioned match.
 In the penultimate match that was promoted as the other main event match, Karrion Kross defeated Finn Bálor to win the NXT Championship.
-In another prominent match on the undercard which opened the event, Santos Escobar defeated Jordan Devlin in a ladder match to determine the undisputed NXT Cruiserweight Champion.
+In another prominent match on the undercard which opened the event, interim champion Santos Escobar defeated lineal champion Jordan Devlin in a ladder match to determine the undisputed NXT Cruiserweight Champion.

-While the NXT TakeOver series was discontinued in September, the Stand & Deliver event continued on, with a second event scheduled for the following year to be held during WrestleMania 38 weekend.
-This in turn established Stand & Deliver as NXT's annual event held during WrestleMania week.
-This was also the only Stand & Deliver event to air as a television special, as well as the only to air on PPV, as beginning with the following year's event, NXT's major events became only available via WWE's livestreaming platforms.
+While the TakeOver series was discontinued in September, Stand & Deliver continued on, becoming NXT's biggest annual event of the year.
+It would also continue to be held during WrestleMania week until 2026 when it was held two weeks before WrestleMania 42 that year.
+This would be the only Stand & Deliver to air as a television special, as well as the only to air on PPV, as it became solely a livestreaming event beginning in 2022 as WWE ceased broadcasting NXT's major events on traditional PPV following WarGames in December.